 - A 10% conversion increase on that figure gives you a further $800,000 in additional revenue – from just one small website change!

-Rule 2: how long are my pages?
+Rule 2: Sticky navigation is ideal for long pages?

-Older adults and young users respond to the confidence that sticky navigation instills
+Older adults and young users respond to the confidence that sticky navigation instills.

 Here’s a deeper explanation as to why this is the case:

 The psychology behind sticky navigation

-The need to control our environment
+The need to control our surroundings

 In a study in which two groups of participants were exposed to a loud, extremely unpleasant noise, participants in group A were told they could stop the noise by pressing a button, but were urged not to do so unless absolutely necessary.